Peter Doig: Exhibitions

 Doig has had major solo exhibitions at Tate Britain (2008), touring to Musée d'Art Moderne de la Ville de Paris and Schirn Kunsthalle Frankfurt; Dallas Museum of Art (2005); Pinakothek der Moderne, Munich (2004); Bonnefanten Museum, Maastricht (2003); and Whitechapel Art Gallery, London (1998).
 In 2005, he was one of the artists exhibited in part 1 of The Triumph of Painting at the Saatchi Gallery in London.
 Doig's first major exhibition in his home country was entitled No Foreign Lands, taking place in the Scottish National Gallery, in Edinburgh, from 3 August to 3 November 2013.
 It was critically acclaimed and showed works created in the previous ten years, mostly during his residence in Trinidad.

 The Montreal Museum of Fine Arts, in collaboration with the Scottish National Gallery of Modern Art, presented his own exhibition, the first major held in North America, from 25 January to 4 May 2014.
 A retrospective opened at Fondation Beyeler, Basel, in 2014, which travelled in 2015 to Louisiana Museum of Modern Art in Humlebaek, Denmark.
 Also in 2015, an exhibition of recent works opened at Fondazione Bevilacqua La Masa in Venice, Italy, coinciding with the 56th Venice Biennale.
 Recently his work was included in the group exhibition Cooperations at Fondation Beyeler (2017).
 From 6 September to 16 November 2019, Michael Werner Gallery hosted an exhibition of new paintings by Doig.

 In February 2023 a four-month exhibition of new and recent works by Peter Doig opened at London’s Courtauld Gallery comprising 12 paintings and 20 works on paper.
 Most of these paintings were completed in London since his return from Trinidad in 2021, including Alpinist, Canal, Bather, Music Shop, House of Music (Soca Boat), Self-Portrait (Fernandes Compound) and Alice at Boscoe’s.
 He was the first contemporary artist to show at the Courtauld since its redevelopment and his display of painterly skills was widely admired by critics.
 In late 2023 and into 2024, the Musée d'Orsay, Paris, hosted two exhibitions by Doig, one showcasing a selection of his large-scale works, including Two Trees (2017), and the other a selection of historic works from the museum collection, chosen by Doig.

 In 2023, Peter Doig created a portrait print edition of George Padmore Institute trustee Linton Kwesi Johnson.
 The proceeds from this series will be donated in support of the George Padmore Institute renovation works.

-From 10 October 2025 - 8 February 2026, Peter Doig: House of Music was on display at the Serpentine Gallery, London.
-The exhibit “explore the influence of music on the oeuvre” on Doig’s work.
+From 10 October 2025 - 8 February 2026, Peter Doig: House of Music is on display at the Serpentine Gallery, London.
+The exhibition “explore[s] the influence of music” on Doig’s work.
+Reflecting on the dialogue between music and visual art activated by the show, Doig commented: “I think music in a way breaks down barriers and allows people to sort of look at things and experience – in this case, an exhibition – in ways that they maybe have not before, really.”